Booking Terms & Conditions

 Payments: A deposit is required to confirm every reservation.
 Payments are required in Australian dollars.
 Should your booking be in a foreign currency, please call Cruise Traveller on the day you are processing your payment for the rate of exchange.
 By paying deposit for a cruise, cruise tour or cruise package you accept the terms and conditions of Cruise Traveller, the cruise line and all individual travel service providers involved in your travel arrangements.

-Payment Options: Your deposit, second deposit (where required) and final payment are payable by direct bank transfer or credit card using Travelpay (fees apply).
+Payment Options: Your deposit, second deposit (where required) and final payment are payable by direct bank transfer.
 We do not accept payment by personal or bank cheque, however you may deposit a cheque at any NAB branch.
 Please ensure the cheque is banked at least one week prior to the due date to ensure the payment is processed in time.

 Payment Terms: Please refer to your invoice for the deadlines for all payments.
 If payment of your deposit is not received by the deadline your option will automatically expire without obligation.
 Most deposits are non-refundable.
 Cruise Traveller takes no responsibility for bookings that cancel due to non-payment of deposit or final payment.
 We will not be held responsible for any penalties levied by the cruise line for late payment and reserve the right to pass on these penalties.